This is a simple guide on how you can have a very productive day.

 We will then do a full body stretch, from the neck to the calves.
-You also want to add in 10 squats, 10 pushups and 10 pull ups (if you have a pull up bar) to help get blood flowing.
+You also want to add in 10 squats, 10 pushups and 10 pull-ups (if you have a pull-up bar) to help get the blood flowing.
 (If you sweat a lot, you can do this before you shower)

 Both of the above should be done under sunlight.

-By now you should have drank ~1 liter of water.
+By now you should have drunk ~1 liter of water.